 Growing cabbage for sauerkraut can be rewarding and a great way to boost your immune system, boost your gut health and increase your metabolism.
-A daily dose of fermented vegetables is in order for those suffering with auto immune disorders, like myself.
+A daily dose of raw sauerkraut contains lactic acid which is helpful for keeping bad bacteria in check.
+It eases digestion to keep you running smoothly.
 I make a batch every year to last through the winter months in MN.

 3 tbsp. kosher salt